blolol/wheaties/README.md

 bin/wheaties
 ```

-You can also run `bin/console` to start an IRB REPL with Wheaties' environment loaded, which can be useful for interacting manually with commands.
+You can also run `bin/console` to start a Pry REPL with Wheaties' environment loaded, which can be useful for interacting manually with commands.

 ### Configuration